Should You Get Your iPhone XS Overseas Or In Singapore?

 You Can Earn the Difference

-This means that it is possible to buy an iPhone X in the US and sell here in Singapore and make the difference of S$174.52.
+This means that it is possible to buy an iPhone XS in the US and sell here in Singapore and make the difference of S$279.
+After tax, which varies from state to state, would probably only amount up to around S$179 in savings!

-But how often do we get to travel or have friends that travel to and fro the US to get an iPhone X?
-And how easy is it to get a buyer that would buy the iPhone X that you are selling?
+- How easy is it to get a buyer that would buy the iPhone XS that you are selling?

 There are a lot of variables that would come into play when trying to earn this small arbitrage, like courier charges!